ijh165/cmpt300-A4/README.md

 # custom-syscall
-A custom linux syscall that works on the kernel space.
+Custom linux system calls that run on the kernel space.